Eyesore123/Memorygame_react/README.md

-# memorygame-react
+# Memory Game

-This is the memory game from The Net Ninja's React and Firebase Course.
-Though I made some changes:
+This is the memory game from The Net Ninja's React and Firebase Course Though I made some changes:

 * Added a leaderboard; added gamestats and leaderboard components